AndreiMitriakov/rl_algorithms/README.md

-# rl_algorithms
+# Custom RL algorithms
-Custom implementation of SARSA, Reinforce and REPS.
+Implementation of SARSA, Reinforce and REPS.